Dean Saunders: Chesterfield

 On 13 May 2015, Saunders was appointed the manager of Chesterfield on a two-year contract following Paul Cook's departure for Portsmouth.

 His first game in charge bought a 3–1 win at home against Barnsley and other notable results included a 2–1 win at then leaders Walsall in October, a 2–0 win at promotion chasers Millwall and a 4–1 win at FC United of Manchester in the FA Cup.

 However, after four consecutive league defeats and dramatic drop in the form and style of play, Chesterfield announced on 28 November 2015 that they had parted company with Saunders following a 4–0 home defeat to Swindon Town, that left them in 16th place.

 Personal life

 Saunders lives in Cheshire, where his closest neighbour was Gary Speed, his former international teammate.
 Following Speed's death, Saunders described himself as 'flabbergasted' upon hearing the news.

-Saunders' son Callum is also a professional footballer.
+Saunders' son Callum is a semi-professional footballer.
 In 2018 Callum Saunders signed a professional contract with Nantwich Town.

-In August 2019 Dean Saunders was jailed for 10 weeks, but freed after one day pending an appeal, for refusing to provide a roadside breath test, following reports that he had been driving erratically.
+In August 2019, Saunders was jailed for 10 weeks, but freed after one day pending an appeal, for refusing to provide a roadside breath test, following reports that he had been driving erratically.
 The sentence was overturned on appeal, and replaced with a suspended sentence and community work.